irenapopova/WORKSHOPS-DCI/Pre-Work/Git&GitHub-commands.md

 **`git stash drop ID `** = used to remove a stash saved **`git stash pop ID `**= applies the specific stash and removes it from history **`git stash clear `** = removes all the stash history

+### Gitignore
+a .gitignore file can be created , in which you can specify all the folders/files that should not be staged and commited For example : node_modules/ .css.map etc.
+It's Good to create a gitignore at the start of Project a good gitignore generator for reference :
+Gitignore.io